 Investments - Investments consist of securities or other assets held primarily for the purpose of income or profit and their present service capacity is based solely on its ability to generate cash or to be sold to generate cash.
 Realized gains or losses on the sale of investments are recorded on the trade date as the difference between proceeds received and the fair value at the beginning of the year, or cost if acquired during the year.
 Net appreciation (depreciation) in fair value of investments includes net unrealized market appreciation and depreciation of investments and net realized gains and losses on the sale of investments during the period.
-Interest income includes dividends and interest paid on the ATU, IBEW and Salaried Plans' investment portfolio.
+Interest income includes dividends and interest paid on the ATU, IBEW and Salaried Plans' investments.
+The investment assets for the ATU, IBEW and the Salaried Plans are combined into one commingled investment portfolio.
 The balances of investments owned by the plans are calculated based on a percentage of ownership as determined by the Plans' custodian, State Street.